tonyjurg/Create-TF-entropy-features/doc/entropy_feature.md

 ## Example from the N1904-TF dataset

-Let us consider the form "λόγος" (N-NSM; a Nominative Singular Masculine Noun) occurs 63 times:
+To demonstrate how the entropy is determined, let us consider the form "λόγος" (N-NSM; a Nominative Singular Masculine Noun).

+Of the 63 occurenses in the N1904-TF dataset it is:

   * 55 times as part of a `Subject` phrase
   * 3 times as part of a `Predicate Complement` phrase
   * 2 time as part of a `Conjunction` phrase  {this is under investigation}
   * 2 times as part of a phrase labeled as 'Unknown' {this is under investigation}
   * 1 time as part of a `Predicate` phrase

 First, we can calculate the probabilities:

 - $P(Subj|\text{λόγος}) = 55 / 63 = 0.873015873015873$
 - $P(PreC|\text{λόγος}) = 3 / 63 = 0.047619047619047616$
 - $P(Pred|\text{λόγος}) = 1 / 63 = 0.015873015873015872$